 Like the mother of the world who carries the pain of the world in her heart, you are sharing in the totality of this pain and are called upon to meet it in compassion and joy instead of self-pity.—Sufi master Pir Vilayat Khan

-Each person who comes for spiritual teachings or psychotherapy carries his or her measure of confusion and sorrow.
-Buddhism teaches that we suffer not because we have sinned but because we are blind.
-Compassion is the natural response to this blindness; it arises whenever we see our human situation clearly.
+Each person carries their own measure of confusion and sorrow.
+Buddhism teaches that we suffer not because we have sinned but because we cannot see.
+Compassion is the natural response to this; it arises whenever we see our human situation clearly.
 Buddhist texts describe compassion as the quivering of the heart in the face of pain, as the capacity to see our struggles with “kindly eyes.”
 We need compassion, not anger, to help us be tender with our difficulties and not close off to them in fear.
 This is how healing takes place.